Breast Augmentation FAQs

 Should I bring photos of what I like to the consultation?

 Many patients do – and these are a good starting place to discuss what your preferences are for breast shape and size.
-Think about the results you like, and the ones you don’t care for.
-It’s often convenient to have these loaded on your smartphone or tablet.
+Think about the results you like, but also the ones you don’t care for.
+It’s often convenient to have these loaded on your smartphone.
 Dr. Fiala will discuss with you the best strategies to achieve your desired size and shape, based on your preferences.

 How is the breast augmentation procedure performed?

-Breast augmentation is performed by our board-certified surgeons in our on-site AAAASF-certified, hospital-grade operating room, under general anesthesia.
+Dr. Fiala performs breast augmentation is performed in our on-site AAAASF-certified, hospital-grade operating room, under general anesthesia.
 The anesthesia is provided by one of our board-certified MD anesthesiologists, for optimal safety.
-The selected breast implant is carefully inserted behind the breast and pectoral muscles, in a precisely-tailored tissue pocket, using the Keller funnel and “no-touch” technique.
+Most commonly, the selected breast implant is carefully inserted behind the breast and pectoral muscles, in a precisely-tailored tissue pocket, using the Keller funnel and “no-touch” technique.
 Dr. Fiala usually prefers the “dual plane” method, which has proven benefits of safety, effectiveness, and a very natural-looking result.
-The incision is typically placed in the crease area beneath the breast.
-This placement for the incision is also known as the “inframammary incision”.
+The incision is typically placed in the crease area beneath the breast, also known as the “inframammary incision”.

 Breast implant surgery typically takes between 60 and 90 minutes, with another hour or so for recovery from anesthesia.
 A responsible adult then takes the patient home.
 With the modern techniques used, most patients are pleasantly surprised that the recovery from breast augmentation is much easier than they expected.
 With our enhanced recovery protocol, most patients use very few prescription pain meds at all!

-If you also have breast droop or sagging, you may require a breast lift operation to get an attractive result.
+If you also have loose breast skin, breast droop or sagging, you may require a breast lift operation to get an attractive result.

 Does a breast augmentation lift my breast?
 Will it replace a breast lift?

-No – if the breast is droopy and the nipple position is low, typically a breast lift is needed to get an attractive result.
+No – if the breast is droopy and the nipple position is low, or the breast skin is loose and stretchy, a breast lift is typically needed to get an attractive result.
 Sometimes a breast lift and a breast augmentation can be combined in the same surgery.
-An augmentation, by itself, just gives you a “bigger version of what you already have”, and the nipple position would continue to below, with the lower breast hanging off the implant.
-If you find yourself lifting up or pushing up your breast in order to see the appearance you would ideally like – then you’ll probably need a breast lift.
+The augmentation portion, by itself, just gives you a “bigger version of what you already have”, and the nipple position would continue to sit low.
+If you find yourself lifting up or pushing up your breast in order to demonstrate the appearance you would ideally like – then you’ll probably need a breast lift.
 Click here for more information about breast lift surgery.

 I already have breast implants and am looking for a size change.
 Can you help me with that?

-Yes – the size change can either be an increase in volume, or a decrease, depending on your goals.
+Yes, we can do that – the size change can either be an increase in volume, or a decrease, depending on your goals.
 Different shapes of implants can also be considered, in order to ensure that the implant width nicely fits the patient’s chest width in a proportional way.
 For example, if your breast seems too wide, following breast implant placement, switching to a narrower diameter implant may help to restore a slimmer shape.
+Dr. Fiala is very familiar with helping patients with this.
 Click here for more information on implant exchange and other secondary breast implant surgery.

 Does Fiala Aesthetics perform a lot of breast augmentation surgeries?